 - To provide an overall university vaccine status to Oxfordshire and Wiltshire County Council Public Health teams providing assurance to the wider community.

-- To provide an overall university vaccine status to Public Health England in the event and management of outbreak control.
+- To provide an overall university vaccine status to the Office for Students and the UK Health Security Agency in the event and management of outbreak control.

 - To inform the university major incident team of high level vaccine uptake position.